 If you are contemplating becoming a teacher or working in the school system, sociology can help you to understand how the educational system as an institution can affect students’ career and lifestyle choices.
 You can also study the extent to which factors other than school play a part in an individual’s likelihood of graduating from high school or going to college.

-If you are interested in becoming a lawyer, an MA in sociology can give you the chance to study the criminal justice system with a critical eye.
+If you are interested in becoming a lawyer, an MA in sociology offers the chance to study the structure and consequences criminal justice system with a critical eye.
 How does a conviction affect an individual’s life chances?
 How does an individual’s race or ethnicity affect their likelihood for conviction?
 These are just a few questions you might want to investigate as you embark on your legal career.

 A master’s degree in sociology is also helpful when applying to medical school.
-Central topics include the social determinants of health and health disparities; the subjective experience of health and illness; political, economic, and environmental circumstances that threaten health; and societal forces that impact on the medical care system and on people's responses to illness.
+Central topics include the social determinants of health and health disparities; the subjective experience of health and illness; and the organization of medical care.

 Sociology can help you better understand how institutional inertia affects public policy initiatives, how government organizations are effectively suited for certain tasks and not others, and how businesses in the free market interface with government institutions.